 δmax=120(1.5)33(200×109)(4.0×106)\delta_{max} = \frac{120(1.5)^3}{3(200 \times 10^9)(4.0 \times 10^{-6})}

-Since (1.5)3=3.375(1.5)^3 = 3.375, this becomes
+Since (1.5)3=3.375(1.5)^3 = 3.375,

 δmax=4052.4×106 m\delta_{max} = \frac{405}{2.4 \times 10^6}\ \mathrm{m} δmax1.69×104 m\delta_{max} \approx 1.69 \times 10^{-4}\ \mathrm{m}

-So the tip deflection is
+so the tip deflection is

 0.000169 m=0.169 mm0.000169\ \mathrm{m} = 0.169\ \mathrm{mm}